ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 When a producer sends messages faster than the consumer can process, consumers can either drop the messages, buffer them in a queue, or block the producer from sending more messages.
 And for durability, a combination of writing messages to disk and having replication might be used, but with a cost of lower throughput and higher latency.

-One option for a messaging systems is direct network communication, such as UDP multicast, brokerless messaging libraries, or direct HTTP or RPC requests.
+One option for a messaging systems is direct network communication, such as UDP multi-cast, broker-less messaging libraries, or direct HTTP or RPC requests.
 However, their biggest drawback is that they require applications to be aware of loss possibility.

 Another more widely used option is communication via a *message broker* or *message queue*, which acts as a server that both producers and consumers connects to, it automatically deletes a message after delivery, it supports some way of subscribing to a subset of topics, and it notifies clients when data changes.
 Message Broker can decide to distribute the event load among consumers, or deliver all messages to all consumers, or a combination of both.